Tibia2000/rpc-failover/README.md

 - The application periodically checks the health of the primary RPC endpoints.
 - If a primary endpoint fails, the system automatically switches to the fallback endpoint.
-- Health status and endpoint switching are logged to the console.
+- Health status and endpoint switching are logged to the `/var/log/rpc_failover.log` file.

 ## Notes

 - Ensure that the primary and fallback RPC endpoints are correctly configured and accessible.
-- Monitor the console output for any errors or status updates regarding RPC endpoint health and failover events.
+- Monitor the log file for any errors or status updates regarding RPC endpoint health and failover events.

 ## Contributing